arputtick/dataism/README.md

 * Explore the USC Center for AI for Society projects: https://cais.usc.edu/projects
    * In particular: Substance abuse/HIV prevention
    * There are videos giving a brief overview of each project

+ **Week 4:**
+ * Work on final project :)
+ * You can also work through the notebook on the Linear Threshold Model and
+ * The assignment on LTM and competing influences
  ---

 ## References and Resources